My background

 Social Media editor of the Anthropological Journal of European Cultures, July 2017 – July 2020.

-Non-academic Employment
+Non-Academic Employment

 Agribusiness & Rural Business Volunteer Consultant, Peace Corps, Republic of Moldova, 2008-10